Four Tools, Four Philosophies

 Claude Code: The Terminal-First Approach

-Claude Code takes a radically different approach — it's a CLI tool, not an IDE.
+Claude Code isn't an IDE at all.
+It's a CLI tool.
 You work in your terminal, and Claude reads your codebase, writes code, runs tests, and commits changes.
-It's the most "agentic" option.

 Strengths: - True agentic workflow — can execute multi-step tasks autonomously - Largest context window (200K tokens) - Excellent at understanding large codebases - Works with any editor (it's just a CLI) - Skills/plugin ecosystem growing rapidly